guillermooo/sublime-undocs/source/reference/color_schemes.rst

    are two different customization mechanisms.
-   Generally speaking, it is far less complex to create a new color scheme than to create a new UI theme.
+   Generally speaking, it is far less complex to create a new color scheme than it is to create a new UI theme.

 Where to Store Color Schemes